mondoohq/installer/docs/cli/mondoo_register.md

 ### Synopsis

-This command register the mondoo agent with Mondoo Cloud.
-It requires the '--token' argument.
+This command register the mondoo agent with Mondoo Cloud by using a registration token.
+To pass in the token, use the '--token' flag.

 You can generate a new registration token via the Mondoo Dashboard https://mondoo.app -> Space -> Agents -> New.
-Copy the token and pass it in as the '--token' argument:
+Copy the token and pass it in as the '--token' argument or use 'mondoo agents generate-token'

+Every agent remains registered until you explicitly unregister it.
+You can unregister an agent on the Mondoo dashboard, or by using 'mondoo unregister'

 ```
 mondoo register [flags]